dafiti-group/ring/README.md

 **GOOGLE SHEETS**
 > You have to be careful about data in google sheets, because the data is retrieved as it is formatted, so if you have a decimal value formatted as money, the process will get a string value like 'R$ 1.154,12' and extraction will fail if your process if configured to receive a decimal value.

+#### Fields in File

+When you define the metadata of your manual input, the process expect to find all fields in the file, but you have more than the needed columns the process ignore the others.

 # User Manual
 this section explain the main funcionalities of Ring